MariaDB import CSV

 • LOAD DATA INFILE: It is a statement to load the file from a specified path.
 As we are loading the CSV file from the C:/country.csv.

-• TERMINATED BY: It is the field where we specify that our data in the file are separated by a specific delimiter like CSV file data is separated with comma(,).
-So we have mentioned the comma with a single quotation mark in the above code.
+• TERMINATED BY: This field specifies that the data in the file is separated by a specific delimiter, like CSV file data is separated with a comma(,).
+So, we have mentioned the comma with a single quotation mark in the above code.

 • ENCLOSED BY: It is also the field where we specify that our data is enclosed with some symbol.

-• LINES TERMINATED BY: It is the field to specify that when the line end in the file or it is was for MariaDB to identify the end of the line in the file.
+• LINES TERMINATED BY: This field specifies when a line ends in the file or for MariaDB to identify the end of the line in the file.

 Read: MariaDB Timestamp